heroLFG/hugo-herolfg-site/content/posts/reminders.md

 Our religion is how we act in the world.
 Our actions should align with nature.

-- I practice grounding my attention in the present by giving my attention to my breathe.
+- I practice grounding my attention in the present by giving my attention to my breathing.

 {{< youtube rIIk79dMPCE >}}